How to raise a concern about a care service in Wales.

 If you are concerned that a child or adult living in your family or community may be at risk of harm, abuse or neglect, you should contact social services in your area to report a safeguarding concern.
 Visit the Welsh Government website (External link) for contact details.

-If the person you are concerned about is at risk of harm, abuse or neglect and they receive care and/or support from a registered service, you should contact social services in your area to report a safeguarding concern.
-If you report a safeguarding concern about a registered service, we want you to tell us as well.
+If the person you are concerned about is at risk of harm, abuse or neglect and they receive care and/or support from a registered care service, you should contact social services in your area to report a safeguarding concern, but we want you to tell us as well.

-If you want to make a complaint about local authority social services
+If you want to make a complaint or raise a concern about a local authority social service

 Local authority social services are responsible for providing information, advice and assistance as well as assessing people’s need for care and support and arranging for care and support to be provided.
 They may also directly provide a range of services such as day support as well as services registered with us such as care homes.